pvogel2/famtree/readme.txt

 == Configuration ==

-The block itself does not support access restrictions, this can be achieved by using one of the several available WP plugins.
+The block itself does not support access restrictions, this can be achieved by using one of the several available Wordpress plugins available.

-The plugin creates a dedicated user role named 'famtree' with custom capabilities to read and write stored family trees.
+The plugin creates a dedicated user role called 'famtree' with custom capabilities to read and write saved family trees.

-The administrator role also is extended with this capabilities.
+The administrator role is also expanded to include these capabilities.

-An options page for the famtree plugin is added to the admin panel for configuring the relations and persons of the family trees.
+A famtree options page has been added to the admin panel to configure family trees relationships and persons.

-These data are stored in dedicated plugin tables of the used database.
+These data is stored in dedicated plugin tables of the database used.

-All block instances use the stored informations to visualize the desired founder family trees.
+All block instances use the stored informations to visualize the desired family trees.

-Per default only logged in users with famtree read access can see the family trees on a pubished page.
+by default, only logged in users with famtree read access can see the family trees on a pubished page.

-The plugin can be configured to grant access to the stored data for any page visitors.
+The plugin can be configured to give every sites visitor access to the stored data.

 == Installation ==